Awez-Sheikh/DL---Supervised-Learning-Techniques/README.md

 # ML---Supervised-Learning-Techniques
-1.Supervised Learning is a machine learning technique where the model learns from labeled data.
+1. Supervised Learning is a machine learning technique where the model learns from labeled data.

 2. The dataset includes input features and corresponding target outputs.